LEADERSHIP

 Hailey Baker

 Osiyo!
-My name is Hailey Baker, and I am a citizen of the Cherokee Nation and a current third year medical student at the University of Minnesota.
-I was raised in Fairbanks, Alaska, and attended the University of Alaska Fairbanks (go ‘Nooks!) for my undergraduate degree.
-I have been involved in ANAMS throughout my medical education, and most recently served as the Central Region Representative.
-In addition to my involvement in ANAMS, I am an incoming Chair of the AMA-MSS Committee on American Indian Affairs (with Anna!).
-Outside of my work in organized medicine, I have a research focus on improving obstetric and gynecologic care for Native people, and I hope to pursue obstetrics and gynecology in the future.
-If you have any questions about medical school or any of my roles, please don’t hesitate to reach out.
+My name is Hailey Baker, and I am a citizen of the Cherokee Nation as well as a fourth-year medical student at the University of Minnesota.
+I grew up in Fairbanks, Alaska, and earned my undergraduate degree from the University of Alaska Fairbanks (go ‘Nooks!).
+Throughout my medical education, I've been actively involved in the Association of Native American Medical Students (ANAMS), serving as both an At-Large Board Member and the Central Region Representative.
+In addition to my work with ANAMS, I serve on the American Medical Association’s Committee on American Indian Affairs and conduct research focused on access to and quality of healthcare for rural and Native populations.
+My specific research interest lies in improving obstetric and gynecologic care for Native communities, and I plan to pursue a career in obstetrics and gynecology.
+If you have any questions about medical school or any of my roles, please feel free to reach out.
 Wado!

 Member-At-Large - Central